Does housework count as exercise?

 Sweeping a broom for 30 minutes isn’t a replacement for a half-hour at the gym.
 Your body requires much more intense activity to feel a benefit from a workout.

-You won’t get skinny from housework, that’s for sure, which means you need to dedicate time and attention to workouts.
-And that genre includes other household activities such as gardening, plumbing and organizing.
-So consider housework, while somewhat of a tough job, not enough to categorize as exercise.
+So does housework count as exercise?
+You won’t get skinny from housework, that’s for sure.
+You need to dedicate time and attention to workouts.
+So consider housework, while somewhat of a tough job, not enough to count as exercise.

 Adding exercise to your daily routine

 While housework alone won’t cut it, you can add certain elements of exercise to your day.
-You’ll find you can make your daily household chores a bit more interesting and a vehicle to improve your health.
-You can burn up to 500 calories in one good cleaning, for example after a moving day or during a spring cleaning.
+You’ll find you can make your daily household chores a bit more interesting and better at improving your health.
+You can burn up to 500 calories in one good cleaning session, for example after moving house or during a spring cleaning.

 You can find ways to work your legs, arms, back and abdomen to increase your strength (always with intentional workouts at the gym or by engaging in sports) by including some of the following suggestions.